benhar-dev/tc3-frequency-measurement-el1262/README.md

 in perpetuity.

 ## Overview
 The EL1262 input terminal has a sample on Infosys explaining how to perform frequency measurement using TwinCAT 2.
 This project is a conversion of this project.
-This project has not been refactored and is as-is.

 ## Getting Started
-You will need to scan your hardware and link the EL1262 oversample inputs to the abyEL1262_Ch2 variables.
-Run the code and read the rCurrentFrequencyHz, rAverageFrequencyHz variables for the output.
+You will need to scan your hardware and link the EL1262 oversample inputs to the el1262_ChannelInput variables.
+Run the code and read the currentFrequencyInHz, averageFrequencyInHz variables for the output.

 ## Versions
 * TcXaeShell 3.1.4024.29